Nolan Jones Player Props: Rockies vs. Dodgers

 Nolan Jones At The Plate

-- Jones has reached base via a hit in 34 games this year (of 57 played), and had multiple hits in 14 of those games.
+- Jones has picked up a hit in 58.6% of his 58 games this season, with more than one hit in 24.1% of those games.

-- He has homered in 17.5% of his games this season, and 5% of his chances at the plate.
+- He has hit a long ball in 17.2% of his games this year, and 5% of his chances at the plate.

-- Jones has driven home a run in 17 games this season (29.8%), including more than one RBI in 15.8% of his games and producing three or more of his team's runs on three occasions..
+- Jones has an RBI in 17 of 58 games this year, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.